Improving Model Performance

 1. Collecting more or better training data.
 Deep learning models tend to be data hungry, partially due to the large number of parameters that must be estimated and the issue of overfitting.
 As a result, adding training samples is an often first suggestion to improve model performance.
 Unfortunately, it is not always practical or possible to collect more data.
 Further, the number of samples that are needed to successfully train a model without overfitting is not generally clearly defined.
 This is often case specific.

 2. It is possible to initialize models using weights/parameters learned from other datasets.
 For example, large datasets, such as ImageNet and Common Objects in Context (COCO), can be used to train models.
-The learned weights can be used as a starting point to then apply the model to a new problem or dataset.
-This can be accomplished by either initializing the model using these learned weights, essentially using these weights as a starting point as opposed to using a random initialization.
-Alternatively, portions of the model can be frozen and only a subset of the weights can be updated.
-The process of using weights that were learned from another, and often much larger, dataset is called transfer learning.
+The learned parameters can be used as a starting point to then apply the model to a new problem or dataset.
+This can be accomplished by initializing the model using these learned parameters but still training the entire architecture, essentially using these parameters as a starting point as opposed to using a random initialization.
+When learned parameters are used to initialized the model but all components are still trainable or updateable, it has been documented that using different learning rates for different components of the architecture can be useful.
+We will discuss this in a later model.
+Another option when applying pre-trained parameters is to only train part of the architecture, essentially leaving part of the architecture frozen or untrainable.
+The assumption is that the learned parameters may be adequate enough for the current task or that they capture information that is meaningful for the new task to which they are being applied.
+The process of using parameters that were learned from another, and often much larger, dataset is called transfer learning.
 We will discuss transfer learning in later modules, so will not cover it in this section.

 3. In order to reduce overfitting and improve model generalization, it is common to augment the input data.
 Using images as an example, random flips, rotations, sharpening, blurring, and/or adjustments to saturation, contrast, and/or brightness can be applied.
 This is termed image augmentation, and the idea is that creating more variability in the training data can result in a more varied representation and thus discourage overfitting to the training data.
 We will explore data augmentations in the context of convolutional neural networks for scene labeling and semantic segmentation tasks in later modules.